jhey/phenotypes/components/css_display_utilities/README.md

 * `flex`
 * `inline-flex`

 The `breakpoint` suffix specifies the minimum screen size to apply the rule.
 For example, `.d-none.d-block-md` would hide the element at `xs` and `sm` sizes and show it at `md` and up.

+Note: this feature is enabled by default and adds 95 lines of CSS (approx 2kb) to the compiled CSS.
+You can toggle it off by setting `$enable-display-utilities: false` before importing Phenotypes.

 See [responsive breakpoints](/docs/layout/#responsive-breakpoints) documentation.